PhoebeIvana/cloud20-uas/README.md

 ### Apply The Configuration

-After modifying the YAML file, apply the configuration with this command.
+After modifying the YAML file, apply the configuration with the following command:

 ```
-netplan generate    # Generate configuration files from /etc/netplan/*.yaml
+netplan generate    # This will generate a configuration files from /etc/netplan/*.yaml
-netplan apply       # Apply the generated network configuration
+netplan apply       # Apply it
-reboot              # Restart the system to ensure changes take full effect
+reboot              # Restart the system, just to make sure that the changes is saved already
 ```

 # Step 3: Monitoring Tools Installation

-First, log in as the root user to ensure you have the necessary administrative privileges.
+On this step, log in as the root user to ensure that we have the necessary administrative privileges.

 ```
 su -